 Health bonus: Kamut® grain has higher levels of protein than common wheat, and more Vitamin E.

 A cousin of quinoa, kañiwa ( pronounced kah-nyee-wah) also hails from Peru and Bolivia.
+You may also see it spelled cañihua.
 Like quinoa, it is a "pseudo-cereal" with a high level of protein (15 to 19 percent) and a more complete balance of amino acids than most grains.
 Unlike quinoa, kañiwa is not coated with bitter saponins that must first be rinsed off.

 How to be sure you're getting whole kañiwa: Kañiwa is such a tiny grain with such specialized uses that you are unlikely to encounter it in refined form.
 As always, look for the word whole, but even if you don't see it, the grain is likely whole.

 Quinoa is the Grain of the Month in March.
 Learn more about quinoa.

 Health bonus: Research shows that kañiwa is high in the antioxidant quercetin.

 Millet has been around for thousands of years and is found in many diets around the world.
 In fact, it’s the leading staple grain in India, and is commonly eaten in China, South America, Russia and the Himalayas.
 Now people in the United States are beginning to realize what they've been missing!
 Millet's incredible versatility means it can be used in everything from flatbreads to porridges, side dishes and desserts – even fermented and consumed as an alcoholic beverage.